Ishmeet482/ETL-Pipeline/README.md

 * Automated Weather Data Extraction: Retrieves weather metrics such as temperature, windspeed, and weather codes for a specified location (London).
 * Data Transformation: Processes and structures the raw API response for efficient storage and analysis.
 * Database Integration: Stores transformed data in a PostgreSQL database, creating the table dynamically if it does not exist.
-* Scalable and Modular Design: Built with Airflow tasks for flexibility and extensibility.

-## Project Workflow

-* Extract: The pipeline uses Airflow's HttpHook to connect to the Open-Meteo API and retrieve real-time weather data for the specified latitude and longitude.
-* Transform: The extracted data is processed to extract relevant metrics such as temperature, windspeed, and weather conditions.
-* Load: Transformed data is inserted into a PostgreSQL database table (weather_data) via Airflow's PostgresHook.
-* Directory Structure

-* ├── dags/
-* │   └── weather_etl_pipeline.py   # The main DAG script
-* ├── docker-compose.yml            # Docker Compose configuration
-* └── README.md                     # Project documentation

 ## Prerequisites